Python-Coding-Assignments/Array-Analyzer/README.md

 The objective of this program is to demonstrate the following:
 * demonstrate understanding of writing function definitions and calling functions within main
-* amalgamate the current acquired knowledge of Python, such as input/output, if/elif/else statements, loops, random number generation, lists and functions into one program
+* amalgamate the current acquired knowledge of Python, such as input/output, if/elif/else statements, loops, random number generation, lists, and functions into one program
 * further practice the basics of Python arithmetic

 This program assumes that the user will enter a valid input each time the program requests an integer value.
 The program's output will result in unknown behavior if anything other than an integer is entered by the user.